frederic-perez/AmE-dictionary/data/dictionary.md

 __eolian__ _adj_ :two: /ee-O-lee-uhn/ (aeolian) [:scroll: After Aeolus, god of the winds in Greek mythology.
 As keeper of the winds, he gave a bag containing winds to help with Odysseus’s sailing.]
 Relating to or caused by the wind.
 Borne, deposited, produced, or eroded by the wind.
 __epaulets__ _n_ :two::hammer: _The spiffy waiters wear sharp formal jackets with gold epaulets._
 __epee__
+__epenthesis__ _n_ The insertion of a vowel or consonant into a word to make its pronunciation easier.
 __ephemera__
 __ephemeral<sup>1</sup>__ _adj_ :five: /ih-FEM-uh-rul/ /ih-fem-er-uhl/ [:scroll: From Greek ephemeros (short-lived), from epi- (upon) + hemera (day).]
 Lasting a very short time; transitory.
 Lasting a very short time. _Syn_ fugacious, passing, short-lived, transitory, transient _Spare me in my ephemeral happiness, leave it to me for a few days, for a few minutes._
 __ephemeral<sup>2</sup>__ _n_ :two: /ih-fem-er-uhl/ Anything short-lived, as certain insects.